L0UARN/godot-outlines/README.md

 ### Draw the outlines

-In order to actually see the outlines, you will need to setup a few things.
+In order to actually see the outlines, you will simply need to add a `OutlinesDisplayComponent` node to the same scene as your `Camera3D`, and fill in its "Camera" exported variable.

-- Start by creating a new scene, with a `CanvasLayer` as a root node.
-- Add a `SubViewport` node as a child of the `CanvasLayer`.
-- Add a `Camera3D` node to the `SubViewport`.
-- Add a `TextureRect` as a child of the `CanvasLayer`.
-- Finally, add an `OutlinesDisplayComponent` node as a child of the `CanvasLayer`.

-You do not need to change any of the settings of the nodes you just created, except for the `OutlinesDisplayComponent`.
-For each setting of the "Required nodes" section, select the matching one that you just created.

-Once this is done, add the scene to your main scene (you could even add it to the autoloaded scenes, if you frequently need outlines).
-The outlines should be working now.
+Once this is done, everything should be working correctly!